example42/puppet-splunk/README.markdown

           admin_password => "mypassword",
         }

-To install the Universal Forwarder from a custom url and setting ad admin password:
+To install the Universal Forwarder from a custom url, setting an admin password and custom local files to forward:

         class { "splunk":
           # install        => "forwarder", # This is the default, can be omitted
           install_source => "http://files.example42.com/splunkforwarder-4.3-115073-linux-2.6-amd64.deb",
           forward_server => "splunk.example42.com:9997", # Use host:port format
+          monitor_path   => [ "/var/log/tomcat6/catalina.out" , "/var/log/apache2/" ],
           admin_password => "!what4wONDErFu!P4ssw0rd",
         }